Jason Gaverick Matheny: Recognition

-Matheny's work was called one of the "ideas of the year" by The New York Times, and he was named one of Foreign Policys Top 100 Global Thinkers.
+Matheny's work was called one of the "ideas of the year" by The New York Times, and he was named one of Foreign Policy's top 100 global thinkers.

 Matheny is a member of the National Academies' Intelligence Community Studies Board, the National Academies' Committee on Science and Innovation Leadership for the 21st Century, the Department of Commerce Emerging Technology Technical Advisory Committee, the Department of Energy AIML Working Group, the AAAS Committee on Science, Engineering, and Public Policy, the Nuclear Threat Initiative Science and Technology Advisory Group, the Center for a New American Security Task Force on AI and National Security, the Carnegie Endowment for International Peace Encryption Working Group, and is a Non-Resident Senior Associate at the Center for Strategic and International Studies.
-He is a recipient of the Intelligence Community’s Award for Individual Achievement in Science and Technology, the National Intelligence Superior Service Medal, and the Presidential Early Career Award for Scientists and Engineers.
+He is a recipient of the Intelligence Community's Award for Individual Achievement in Science and Technology, the National Intelligence Superior Service Medal, and the Presidential Early Career Award for Scientists and Engineers.